 For more detailed information on what it takes to be a competitive applicant, please refer to our applicant profile.

-All costs for SCIP, including travel to and from the program, are covered thanks to generous support from the Marineau Family Foundation and the Georgetown University School of Continuing Studies.
+Tuition costs for SCIP are covered thanks to generous support from the Marineau Family Foundation and the Georgetown University School of Continuing Studies.
 During the program, you will receive a $33 weekly spending allowance as well as a stipend of $400 upon successful completion of the program.

 How to Apply